jh3nd3rs0n/jargyle/README.md

 You can allow or block the following addresses:

 -   Client addresses (IPv4, IPv6, and domain name addresses)
--   External incoming TCP addresses following the SOCKS5 BIND command (IPv4, IPv6, and domain name addresses)
+-   External incoming addresses following the SOCKS5 BIND command (IPv4, IPv6, and domain name addresses)
--   External incoming UDP addresses following the SOCKS5 UDP ASSOCIATE command (IPv4, IPv6, and domain name addresses)
+-   External incoming addresses following the SOCKS5 UDP ASSOCIATE command (IPv4, IPv6, and domain name addresses)

 To allow or block an address or addresses, you will need to specify the address or addresses in any of the following settings:

 -   `allowedClientAddressCriteria`
 -   `blockedClientAddressCriteria`
--   `socks5.allowedExternalIncomingTcpAddressCriteria`
+-   `socks5.onBind.allowedExternalIncomingAddressCriteria`
--   `socks5.allowedExternalIncomingUdpAddressCriteria`
+-   `socks5.onBind.blockedExternalIncomingAddressCriteria`
--   `socks5.blockedExternalIncomingTcpAddressCriteria`
+-   `socks5.onUdpAssociate.allowedExternalIncomingAddressCriteria`
--   `socks5.blockedExternalIncomingUdpAddressCriteria`
+-   `socks5.onUdpAssociate.blockedExternalIncomingAddressCriteria`

 You can specify an address or addresses in any of the aforementioned settings as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.